rkhebel/gpt_bias_test/README.md

 2. **Tokenize Prompt**: Prepares the prompt for input.
 3. **Custom Logits Processor**: Forces the first token to a specified value (e.g., "Yes" or "No").
 4. **Generate Response**: Runs inference with the forced initial token.
-5. **Analyze and Log Output**: Records response content and inference time.

 ## Example